sonocircuit/concrete/README.md

 # concrète

-virtual tape explorations for norns. ***highly*** inspired by morphogene. not a clone. contains a ghost.
+virtual tape explorations for norns. ***highly*** inspired by morphagene. not a clone. contains a ghost.

 ----
 ## QUICKSTART